dvidnguyen/dvidnguyen/README.md

 ###

-<p align="left">I am a Software Engineer based in Ho Chi Minh City, currently majoring in Information Technology.
-I have a passion for building scalable systems and exploring the potential of Artificial Intelligence.</p>
+<p align="left">I am a third-year Information Technology student based in Ho Chi Minh City.
+I have a strong passion for Backend Development and I am building my foundation to tackle complex system architectures in the future.</p>

 ###